openshift-pipelines/pipelines-as-code/docs/content/docs/install/getting-started.md

 ### Tekton Dashboard

-Another question is only asked if you are not running on OpenShift.
-It will detect if you have the [Tekton Dashboard](https://github.com/tekton/dashboard) installed and if you want to use it for the links to show the logs or description of the PipelineRun.
+If you have the [Tekton Dashboard](https://github.com/tekton/dashboard) installed and if you want to use it for the links to show the logs or description of the PipelineRun.
+If you are running on `OpenShift` it will automatically detect the OpenShift console Route and use it.

 ```console
 👀 We have detected a tekton dashboard install on http://dashboard.paac-127-0-0-1.nip.io